fsinfuhh/py_simple_openid_connect/docs/usage.rst

 4. The RP can send a request with the Access Token to the UserInfo Endpoint.
 5. The UserInfo Endpoint returns Claims about the End-User.

+To protect user against certain CSRF and replay attacks, see the :doc:`notes about nonce and state <./nonce_and_state>`.

 These steps are illustrated in the following diagram::

     +--------+                                   +--------+